Kaiwhakaako Waka Rererangi

 - (04) 472 2707 - www.aia.org.nz

 - 0800 422 635 - firstname.lastname@example.org - www.flyingnz.co.nz

 - 0800 863 693 - email@example.com - www.serviceiq.org.nz

 What are the chances of getting a job?

-According to Aviation New Zealand, 188 fixed-wing (aeroplane) and 13 rotary (helicopter) flying instructors worked in New Zealand in 2019.
+According to Aviation New Zealand, 188 fixed-wing (aeroplane) and 13 rotary (helicopter) flight instructors worked in New Zealand in 2019.

-Most flying schools prefer to hire former students as flying instructors because they know their students' abilities and skills.
+Flight schools may prefer to hire former students as flight instructors because they know their students' abilities and skills.
 Some schools only hire former students.

-When you are deciding on a flight training programme, ask schools about job opportunities, and whether they have an ongoing need for flying instructors.
+When you are deciding on a flight training programme, ask schools about job opportunities, and whether they have an ongoing need for flight instructors.